snokvist/joystick2crsf/README.md

 The resulting root filesystem will include the binary in `/usr/bin`, the configuration under `/etc`, and init files in the usual systemd and sysvinit locations.

-## Keyboard bindings

-Optional keyboard bindings let a channel emit synthetic keypresses through `/dev/uinput`.
-Short and long presses map to `key_short_N`/`key_long_N` (or the `_low` variants for negative edges).
-Values are trimmed of whitespace before parsing and accept `up`, `down`, `left`, `right`, `enter`/`return`, `space`, `a`–`z`, and `0`–`9` (case-insensitive).
-Ensure the runtime user can open `/dev/uinput` which may require root or membership in the `uinput` group.

 If gamepad devices appear slowly during boot, set `startup_delay` in the configuration (seconds, defaults to 5) to pause before the first device discovery; set to `0` to disable the delay.
 Channels use CRSF scaling where 1811 is max and 172 is min.
 High-edge presses arm at 1700 and release at 1500, leaving a 200-count hysteresis.
-Low-edge presses mirror that around the CRSF
-minimum: they trigger at 283 (1811 symmetrical to 1700) and release at 483, keeping the same gap to avoid chattering while the stick settles.
+Low-edge presses mirror that around the CRSF minimum: they trigger at 283 (1811 symmetrical to 1700) and release at 483, keeping the same gap to avoid chattering while the stick settles.

 ## Action keys configuration